-The Mass Torts Blog, another defense lawyer blog brought to you from our friends at Dechert, posts on Labor Day about medical screening in mass tort cases.
+The Mass Torts Blog, another defense lawyer blog brought to you by our friends at Dechert, posts on Labor Day about medical screening in mass tort cases.
 The allegations are basically that plaintiffs’ product liability lawyers are committing fraud when screening clients.
-Read the post for yourself and tell me that is not a fair summary of what the post alleges.
+Read the post for yourself and tell me that it is not a fair summary of what the post alleges.

 Obviously, it was easy to make this determination, as Cardozo Law School Professor Lester Brickman had done in his study, which was relied upon in the Mass Torts Blog post.
 Were defense medical examinations a condition of settlement?
 Did they just blindly trust the plaintiffs’ lawyers?
-If this really is the case, shouldn’t we infer that all of the defense lawyers who defended these cases committed legal malpractice?
+If this really is the case, shouldn’t we infer that all the defense lawyers who defended these cases committed legal malpractice?